Donna Haraway: Later work

 In Haraway's thesis, "Situated Knowledges: The Science Question in Feminism and the Privilege of Partial Perspective" (1988), she means to expose the myth of scientific objectivity.
 Haraway defined the term "situated knowledges" as a means of understanding that all knowledge comes from positional perspectives.
 Our positionality inherently determines what it is possible to know about an object of interest.
 Comprehending situated knowledge "allows us to become answerable for what we learn how to see".
 Without this accountability, the implicit biases and societal stigmas of the researcher's community are twisted into ground truth from which to build assumptions and hypothesis.
 Haraway's ideas in "Situated Knowledges" were heavily influenced by conversations with Nancy Hartsock and other feminist philosophers and activists.

 Her book Primate Visions: Gender, Race, and Nature in the World of Modern Science (1989) critically focuses on primate research through a feminist lens in order to understand how heterosexual ideology is reflected in primatology.

 Currently, Haraway is an American professor emerita in the history of consciousness and feminist studies departments at the University of California, Santa Cruz, United States.

 She lives north of San Francisco with her partner, Rusten Hogness.

 Haraway has stated that she tries to incorporate collective thinking and all perspectives into her work: "I notice if I have cited nothing but white people, if I have erased indigenous people, if I forget non-human beings, etc. ...
 You know, I run through some old-fashioned, klutzy categories.
 Race, sex, class, region, sexuality, gender, species ...
 I know how fraught all those categories are, but I think those categories still do important work."

-Major themes
+Philosophy

 "A Cyborg Manifesto"

-In 1985, Haraway published the essay "Manifesto for Cyborgs: Science, Technology, and Socialist-Feminism in the 1980s" in Socialist Review.
+In 1985, Haraway published the essay "A Manifesto for Cyborgs: Science, Technology, and Socialist Feminism in the 1980s" in Socialist Review.
 Although most of Haraway's earlier work was focused on emphasizing the masculine bias in scientific culture, she has also contributed greatly to the feminist narratives of the twentieth century.
 For Haraway, the Manifesto offered a response to the rising conservatism during the 1980s in the United States at a critical juncture at which feminists, to have any real-world significance, had to acknowledge their situatedness within what she terms the "informatics of domination."
 Women were no longer on the outside along a hierarchy of privileged binaries but rather deeply imbued, exploited by and complicit within networked hegemony, and had to form their politics as such.